-If you haven’t started the Tableau yet, Double click on the Tableau desktop to open.
+If you haven’t started the Desktop yet, Double click on the desktop to open the start page.
 Once it is open, it looks like the below screenshot.

-From the below screenshot, you can see that we divided the Start Page into 7 Sections.
+From the below screenshot, you can see that we divided the Tableau Start Page into 7 Sections.

-- Connect to a File: This section helps you to connect with Files, or allows you to extract data from files such as Excel, Text Files, PDFs, Spatial Files, so on.
+- Connect to a File: This section helps you to connect with Files or allows you to extract data from files such as Excel, Text Files, PDFs, Spatial Files, and so on.

 - Saved Data Sources: All the existing or Saved Data Sources will display under this section.

 - Open: Most recently used Workbooks will be displayed under this section.
 Currently, we don’t have any used workbooks.